RAEmoLLM: Retrieval Augmented LLMs for Cross-Domain Misinformation Detection Using In-Context Learning Based on Emotional Information: Limitations

 \section{Limitations}

-Due to restricted computational resources, we only carried out inference of 2B, 7B, 8B, 13B, and 33B open-sourced LLMs.
+Due to restricted computational resources, we only carried out inference of 1B, 2B, 7B, 8B, 13B, and 33B open-sourced LLMs.
 As such, we have not considered how the use of larger or different model architectures may potentially impact upon performance in cross-domain misinformation detection tasks.

 Though achieving outstanding performance, RAEmoLLM still bears limitations.
-Firstly, for domain data with imbalanced distribution, RAEmoLLM performs worse compared to zero-shot methods (e.g. prince, gurlitt, and ebola domains in PHEME).
-The special cases analysis in Section \ref{sec:special} also illustrates in the imbalanced datasets, the retrieval in RAEmoLLM will be influenced for some special cases.
+Firstly, for domain data with imbalanced distribution, RAEmoLLM performs worse compared to zero-shot methods (e.g. prince domain in PHEME).
+The special cases analysis in Appendix \ref{sec:special} also illustrates that in the imbalanced datasets, the retrieval in RAEmoLLM will be influenced for some special cases.
 Therefore, further exploration is needed to address such issues.
 Secondly, in the PHEME dataset, RAEmoLLM performs worse than fine-tuning methods without emotional information.
 This indicates that for simple tasks with shorter texts, the model still struggles to effectively balance textual features and emotional information.